Table of contents

 Velosure offers a stand-alone bicycle insurance policy.
 Claims placed against a bicycle insurance policy do not affect your auto, homeowner or renters policy premiums.
 The policy covers damage and theft while in transit, as well as crash damage to the bike and riding kit, and cycling liability protection.

-To get a bicycle insurance quote, please visit this page.
+To get an e-bike insurance quote, please visit this page.
 You can also call us during business hours at 888-663-9948 to speak to an agent.